-- By class of travel: departing in international Business or First Class on American Airlines or a oneworld partner like LATAM or British Airways to Central or South America, Mexico City or Europe (plus one guest)
+- By class of travel: departing in international Business or First Class on American Airlines or a oneworld partner like British Airways to Central or South America, Mexico City or Europe (plus one guest)

 - By AAdvantage status: Executive Platinum, Platinum Pro and Platinum (plus one guest) and ConciergeKey members (plus two guests) departing on or connecting to a qualifying international flight in any cabin

 - By alliance frequent flyer status: oneworld Sapphire and Emerald members (plus one guest), including Qantas Gold and above, departing on or connecting to any American Airlines or oneworld partner flight, including domestic American Airlines flights